 Dr. David M. Holtzman, Washington University

 These transgenic mice express the human apolipoprotein E4 isoform (APOE4) under the direction of the human glial fibrillary acidic protein (GFAP) promoter and do not express endogenous mouse apolipoprotein E (Apoe).
+The transgene integrated into chromosome 15 causing an 8648 bp deletion in Cdh18 (cadherin 18).
+Founder line 1 has a copy number of 10-15.
 The transgenic isoform expression pattern follows the endogenous mouse Apoe and GFAP expression patterns in the brain.
 Human APOE4 is immunodetectable in glia and neuropil in developing and adult mutant mice.
 Cultured astrocytes from transgenic mice secrete APOE4 in lipoproteins that are similar in size to high-density (HDL) plasma lipoproteins.
 Detergent-soluble APOE4 protein levels in hemizygous mice forebrain tissue and in adult human cortex tissue are similar.
 Mice that are hemizygous or homozygous for the transgenic insert and homozygous for the targeted allele are viable, normal in size and do not display any gross physical or behavioral abnormalities.
 This mutant mouse strain represents a model that may be useful in studies examining the function of APOE4 in the central nervous system and how APOE4 may contribute to the pathology of Alzheimer's disease.